ejb/highcharts-tutorial/tutorial.md

 # Introduction to Highcharts

 Highcharts is a useful JavaScript library for producing [a range of different charts](http://www.highcharts.com/demo) with minimal configuration.
-In this tutorial, we'll be covering how to create a basic bar and line charts and how to customise them.
+In this tutorial, we'll be covering how to create basic bar and line charts and how to customise them.

 > **Important note:** Highcharts is free only for non-commercial use.
 If you want to use it in your publication, [you'll need to buy a license](http://www.highcharts.com/products/highcharts).